AguaClara/UASB/UASB_Manual_Spring2018.md

 Condense in-text citations FIXED-jj
 </div>

 UASB reactors, used as a preliminary wastewater treatment process to clarify wastewater, remove suspended solids and reduce organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
 A byproduct of the biological processes in UASB reactors is methane.
-Methane is a potent greenhouse gas, but if collected, can be used as a fuel or burned and safely released into the atmosphere.
+Methane is a potent greenhouse gas, but if collected, can be used as a fuel, known as biogas.
+In this process, methane is converted to carbon dioxide, a safer and less potent greenhouse gas.

 <div class="alert alert-block alert-danger">
 Move the USAB acronym definition to the first use and then delete this one.
 FIXED-jj